Beliavsky/Fortran-code-on-GitHub/README.md

 [fidbits](https://github.com/sourceryinstitute/fidbits): Fortran tidbits: random code snippets produced in conversations that seem worth preserving for future reference, by Damian Rouson et al. They illustrate features of modern Fortran.

+[finding-uninitialised-vars-fortran-skillshare](https://github.com/SeanBryan51/finding-uninitialised-vars-fortran-skillshare): describes how to find uninitalized variables using ifx, ifort, and gfortran compiler options and mentions the DDT debugger, by Sean Bryan

 [fortran](https://github.com/alexpacheco/fortran): files (TeX, PDF, Exercise and Example codes) for HPC Training on Fortran, by alexpacheco

 [Fortran90_Basics](https://github.com/brito-leonardo/Fortran90_Basics): codes to learn the structure and first useful commands in Fortran 90 language, by brito-leonardo